 I also use my writing to further change by supporting charities with specific books.
 Read below for more information about these books and which charities they support.

 Taking Wing Foundation is my own initiative to provide life coaching to young adults from the immigrant district where I live.
 I feel strongly that the biggest untapped potential for significant change is embedded in the youths with disadvantaged, working-class and immigrant background who have their feet in two worlds and who can therefore think out of the box to develop new and innovative solutions to our social and environmental difficulties.
 However, many of these youths are stuck with negative mental processes and self-images which hold them back from achieving their potential.
 Life coaching is the perfect solution to this, and I would like to provide it for a better future.

-Enchanted Waters is an illustrated anthology of short stories featuring magical water creatures and aims to raise money for the ocean-protection charity, Oceana.
+Enchanted Waters is an illustrated anthology of short stories featuring magical water creatures and is raising money for the ocean-protection charity, Oceana.
 We hope these fantasy tales can inspire a new generation of readers to embrace our responsibility to take better care of our environment.
 We would like our writing to make a difference.

-My contribution to this anthology is The Naiad's Curse, a short piece related to Naiya's Wish, but told from the perspective of the miller, Nate, who makes the deal with the naiad.
+My contribution to this anthology is The Naiad's Curse, a short piece related to my novel, Naiya's Wish, but told from the perspective of the miller, Nate, who makes a deal with the naiad.
 In essence, this is a short retelling of the original tale from the original point of view.